 Paycheck Protection Program Loan Qualifications

-- Entities: Small businesses, nonprofits, veterans organizations, tribal businesses, sole proprietors, self-employed individuals, and franchisees
+- Entities: Small businesses, nonprofit organizations, veterans organizations, tribal businesses, sole proprietors, self-employed individuals, and franchisees

 - Additional requirements: Must pay payroll taxes